E. E. Tarr

 Tarr was the head football coach at Adrian College in Adrian, Michigan.
 He held that position for the 1903 and 1904 seasons.
 His coaching record at Adrian was 7–6.
 He was also coached at Mercer University for the 1906 season where he compiled a record of 2–3.
 He was Mercer's first paid coach.

 Tarr was a graduate of McDaniel College (then known as Western Maryland College) in 1903.
 He spent some time coaching in Alabama, Arkansas, and at the Carlisle Indian School.
 He served as the head football coach at Little Rock Central High School in 1910.

-Tarr was initially hired to be the head football coach for the First District Agricultural School of Jonesboro Airport—now known as Arkansas State University—but never coached a game after having to take a leave of absence to Philadelphia following his sister's illness.
+Tarr was initially hired to be the head football coach for the First District Agricultural School of Jonesboro, Arkansas—now known as Arkansas State University—but never coached a game after having to take a leave of absence to Philadelphia following his sister's illness.